-- Landlords are screened, and their rooms will only be listed on the My Room Abroad site once they are marked as a trustworthy landlord.
+- Landlords are screened, and their rooms will only be listed on the My Room Abroad site once they are marked as trustworthy landlords.

-- Landlords are required to have a basic knowledge of English in order to communicate with the tenants.
+- Landlords are required to have a basic knowledge of English to communicate with the tenants.

 It’s worth noting that:

 During the lease, you pay the monthly rent directly to the landlord.
 At the end of the lease, the deposit is paid back to you by the landlord.

 9Floor Space is a foreign-friendly company with English-speaking staff that provides shared accommodation in Taipei.
 They offer an alternative concept of accommodation by getting diverse communities of roommates together to live in one of their many shared co-housing apartments all across Taipei.